emphori/compose/README.md

 ## Installation

-Compose is available through both NPM and GitHub Packages.
-Whichever registry you prefer to use, the installation instructions should remain the same.
+Compose is available from the NPM registry and as a GitHub Package.
+Whichever source you prefer to use, the installation should remain the same.

 ```sh
 # Using NPM